tsackton/taelgarverse/docs/gazetteer/greater-dunmar/realms/dunmar/western-dunmar/nayahar.md

 # Nayahar
 <div class="grid cards ext-narrow-margin ext-one-column" markdown>
 -
-   :material-calendar: Founded DR 1557 (192 years ago)
-    :octicons-location-24:{ .lg .middle } A [Dunmari](<../dunmar.md>) city [Western Dunmar](<./western-dunmar.md>)
+    :octicons-location-24:{ .lg .middle }
 </div>

-A Dunmari city located close to the head of navigation of the Nayan river.
+A Dunmari city located close to the head of navigation of the [Nayan](<../../../rivers/nayan.md>) river.
 The administrative center of the [Nayan Dynasty](<../../../../../groups/dunmari-dynasties/nayan-dynasty.md>), home of the Samraat court.